 Week 10: Second Writing Project: Rhetoric of the Essay

 Required: Writing Project 2: Initial Draft (at least 3 pages) submitted to Canvas.
 Bring draft with you for workshop.
-Peer Response: Read and respond to writers in your peer review group by Tuesday 9 pm
+Peer Response: Read and respond to writers in your peer review group by Tuesday noon

 Required: Moore, Crafting the Personal Essay (chapters 8-12) + revision of your essay.
+Bring to class your work in progress and latest draft.
 Consider a conference with me and/or Writing Center as you work on revision and editing this week.

 Required: Second Writing Project due 11.59 pm (submitted to Canvas).
 Bring draft in progress for editing workshop in class.